Paper files get lost.

-Workflow, not paperwork
+Continuity, not paperwork

 Abstract illustration of scattered paper documents aligning into one structured blue digital flow

-From hospital interviews
+From facility interviews

 03Team load